ogmedia/realmchat/README.md

 # realmchat
 Firebase, Backbone, Bootstrap, ThreeJS and other fun things all at once!

-to get started run npm install
+1. to get started run npm install

+2. then run gulp to build

-then fire it up with node server/server.js
+3. then fire it up with node server/server.js